top of page

 • Another solution is to keep the extra leaves in a pile underneath some trees or somewhere out of the way.
 Making a pile is also a good solution if you remove some leaves in spring.
 Use the resulting compost as a spa treatment for your garden in the following years.

-• A leaf layer will also protect your soil microbes, who make the soil a living, intelligent ecosystem that locks down carbon, builds structure, increases water holding capacity and cools the surface temperature, but only if it is present year-round.
+• A leaf layer will also protect your soil microbes, which make the soil a living, intelligent ecosystem that locks down carbon, builds structure, increases water-holding capacity, and cools the surface temperature, but only if it is present year-round.
 Have you ever seen naked soil in nature?
 Yes, in a mudslide or a volcanic eruption.
 After those disasters, nature will come in with her first responders, the weeds, to start healing, repairing and building the soil up for life to start over again.
 Do we want to be the disaster every year (and inadvertently call in the weeds), or can we be part of nature's thrive to create a more complex, biodiverse, beautiful, inclusive and healthy environment for all?

 Welcome to living life to the fullest!

-Doug Tallamy: any book, don't overlook The Nature of Oaks and The Living Landscape
+Doug Tallamy: Any book, don't overlook The Nature of Oaks and The Living Landscape

 Robin Wall Kimmerer: Braiding Sweetgrass

-dorte@pollinatorgarden.ca
+Email: dorte@pollinatorgarden.ca

 bottom of page